Text Classification: an exploration of different representations and learning algorithms

 In [ ]:

-news = fetch_20newsgroups(subset='all')
+news = fetch_20newsgroups(subset="all")

 print("Number of articles: ", len(news.data))